ucla-data-science-center/intro-r-tidyv/_episodes/10-tidycensus.md

-NOTE: This material is taken and altered from Julia Silge's @juliasilge blog
+NOTE: This material is taken and altered from Julia Silge's @juliasilge blog and datacamp's [Analyzing US Census Data in R](https://www.datacamp.com/courses/analyzing-us-census-data-in-r)

 ## What? - Demo how tidycensus works to bring data in from the Census